tudorelu/pyjuque/README.md

 ## Defines the overall configuration of the bot
 bot_config = {
     'name' : 'my_bot',
-    'exchange' : {
+    'test_run' : False                    # set to True to run in simulation mode 'exchange' : {
         'name' : 'binance',
         'params' : {                      # put here any param that ccxt accepts